 What can I do if I want to participate in electronic evaluations?

 All course evaluations will be administered electronically beginning Fall 2013.
 Department chairs will receive a message from Charlotte Angeletti in early in the semester with a listing of all courses with adequate enrollment, which they will use to indicate which courses will be evaluated for the semester.
 Instructors will then receive a listing of their courses to indicate which courses they elect to have evaluated.
-Spring 2014: All correspondence is completed by Friday, March 7.
+Summer 2014: All correspondence for Summer II/Full Summer is completed by Monday, July 28.

 How do I access the electronic course evaluation system?

 You can access the electronic system through Blackboard.
 Once you’ve logged into Blackboard, you will see a link labeled "Course Evaluations" on the left menu bar.
 This link will take you directly to the EvaluationKIT website where a list of your current courses and response rates will display.

 Beginning Fall 2013, you can also access response rates for your course evaluations from your smartphone or tablet through the EvaluationKIT mobile app.
 Download the app from the App Store for Apple devices or the Google Play Store for Android devices.
 You will receive a Mobile User Token from firstname.lastname@example.org which will allow you to login.
 If you have not received your user token, or if you have issues with the app, please contact IRT.